robmarano/robmarano.github.io/courses/ece251/2026/weeks/week_13/notes_week_13.md

 3.  **Tag:** Leftover bits.

 **Pros/Cons:** Greatly reduces conflict misses compared to Direct-Mapped, without the insane hardware costs of Fully Associative (only requires $N$ parallel comparators).
 Uses a replacement policy (like Least-Recently-Used / LRU) to decide which block to evict when a set is full.

 ---

+### Alternative Perspective: Write Policies & Interleaving (Hamacher)
+While Patterson & Hennessy focus heavily on the *Read* architecture, *Hamacher* (Chapter 8) dives deeply into the complexities of **Writing** to the cache and extracting data from DRAM.

+**Cache Write Policies:**
+When the CPU executes a `sw` (Store Word) instruction, the data is written to the Cache.
+But when does it go to Main Memory?
+*   **Write-Through:** Data is written to *both* the cache block and the lower-level memory simultaneously.
+This is perfectly safe (memory is never out of sync) but extremely slow.
+*   **Write-Back:** Data is written *only* to the cache.
+The cache block is marked with a **Dirty Bit**.
+The data is only written to Main Memory if that specific block is evicted (replaced) later.
+This is incredibly fast, but if power is lost, the updated data is destroyed before it reaches safety.

+**Memory Interleaving:**
+To reduce the Miss Penalty when fetching a block from slow DRAM, Hamacher introduces Interleaving.
+Instead of storing sequential blocks on one memory chip, the memory controller distributes consecutive blocks across multiple discrete memory banks.
+The CPU can send fetch requests to all banks simultaneously, receiving the data in parallel rather than sequentially!

+---